chrisgrieser/shimmering-obsidian/README.md

 - OCR Screenshots
 - 🆕 Paste URL into selection
 - 🆕 Move Note to a different folder
-- Create a new Note
+- Create new Notes (based on Template or via QuickAdd)
 - Backup your Vault
 - Dual Mode (Edit + Preview)
 - Conveniently access various folders like `.obsidian` or `.trash`
-- ✴️ Multi-Vault-Support: Switch the Vault controlled by this workflow
 - 🆕 Daily Notes
 - 🐢 Carl Auto-Responses

 ➡️ [Documentation of all Utility Features](documentation/Utility%20Features.md)

 ### Plugin & Theme Search
-- Create new Notes (based on Template or via QuickAdd)
 - Search Community Plugins and Themes
 - Open in Obsidian or GitHub
 - 🆕 Access Plugin Settings